-Income tax expenses in 3Q21 totaled Ch\$49,852 million, an increase of 52.2% YoY driven by higher net income before tax.
-The decrease of 6.0% QoQ is due to the higher inflation in the quarter.
+Income tax expenses in 2Q21 totaled Ch\$53,020 million, an increase of 78.1% YoY and 7.1% QoQ driven by higher net income before tax.
 For tax purposes, our capital must be restated for CPI inflation, therefore, when CPI inflation is high, the effective tax rate tends to be lower.